Kadam-Atharva/Kadam-Atharva/README.md

 - 🔭 Currently working on AI-powered web applications
 - 🌱 Learning advanced machine learning architectures and cloud technologies
 - 💡 Interested in computer vision, NLP, and scalable backend systems
-- ⚡ Fun fact: I debug with print statements and I'm not ashamed

 ---